 In the 1950s photographer Philippe Halsman ended his portrait sessions by asking his subjects to jump.
-His pictures are complied in the wonderful Philippe Halsman’s Jump Book.
+His pictures are compiled in the wonderful Philippe Halsman’s Jump Book.

 “There is a sublime silliness to Halsman’s images that can make you laugh regardless of how open you see them.
 They offer incontrovertible proof of Schiller’s claim that ‘all art is dedicated to joy.’
 Evidently the simple act of getting off the ground requires giving in to something like joy.
 You have to let go” – Roberta Smith, NY Times